dockstore/dockstore/_docs/checker-workflows.md

 ### From the CLI
 The command for this is very simple.
 Again note that the entry is for the original entry, and not the checker workflow.

-`dockstore checker download --entry quay.io/agduncan94/my-md5sum --version master`
+`dockstore checker download --entry quay.io/natalieeo/md5sum-checker --version master`

-This will download the descriptor and any secondary descriptors, maintaining the correct directory structure.
+This will download the descriptor and any secondary descriptors, while maintaining the correct directory structure.

 ## For Advanced Users
-You can interact with checker workflows using the TRS.
+You can interact with checker workflows using TRS.
 See [Checker Workflows and the TRS](/docs/publisher-tutorials/checker-workflow-trs/) for more information.